-For trade receivables that are past due more than 180 days, apart from the statistical method of estimating the amount of impairment loss based on the provisioning matrix, the Company also applies an individual approach.
+For trade receivables that are past due more than 180 days, apart from the statistical method of estimating the amount of allowance for credit loss based on the provision matrix, the Company also applies an individual approach.
 For each amount of trade receivables that is significant and past-due more than 180 days, the management exercise professional judgement taking into account the contractor's financial standing and general market conditions.

-Impairment losses of trade receivables and assets from contracts with customers are included in operating activities.
-In the case of other receivables and other financial assets, the Company measures the write-down on expected loan losses in the amount equal to 12-month expected loan losses.
-If the credit risk associated with a given financial instrument has increased significantly since initial recognition, the Company measures the write-down on expected credit loss on the financial instrument in an amount equal to the expected loan loss over the entire life cycle.
+The allowance for credit losses in relation to trade receivables and assets from contracts with customers are included in operating activities.

+In the case of other receivables and other financial assets, the Company measures the allowance for expected credit losses in the amount equal to 12-month expected credit losses.
+If the credit risk associated with a given financial instrument has increased significantly since initial recognition, the Company measures the allowance for expected credit loss on the financial instrument in an amount equal to the expected loan loss over the entire life cycle.

-Allowances for other receivables are included in other operating activities or financing activities if a receivable was attributed to a transaction of investment disposal or other activity whose income and expenses, as a rule, fall under financing activities.
+Allowances for expected credit losses in relation to other receivables are attributed to other operating activities of financing activities if the receivable was accrued in a transaction of investment disposal or other activity whose income and expenses, as a rule, fall under financing activities.
 Allowances for the balance of receivables resulting from accrued interest are included in financial expenses.